-· · · · · · · · · · · · · · · · · · · Nursing Judgment.
-Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Concepts Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Health and Health and Concepts Health System Illness I Illness II - Concepts Demonstrate skills, knowledge, and attitudes necessary when applying the nursing process to a head-to-toe patient assessment as evidenced by students will score 80 % or higher on the comprehensive assessment performance evaluation.
-Summarize findings from the collection of subjective and objective data as evidenced by students will score 80 % or higher on the comprehensive assessment performance evaluation. will earn 60% or higher on exam questions related to the nursing process.
-Demonstrate the principles of medication administration safety as evidenced by students successfully Apply judgements in practice, substantiated with evidence, that integrate nursing science in the provision of safe, quality care and that promote the health of clients within a family and community context.
+Level 1 NU 133 Level 1 NU 134 Level 2 NU 132 Level 2 NU 144 Level 2 NU 234 Level 3 NU 244 Level 3 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Concepts Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Transmig Contropus Carcarations Health and Health and Concepts Health System Diagnostics Illness I Illness II Concepts Concepts Demonstrate skills, knowledge, and attitudes necessary when applying the nursing process to a head-to-toe patient assessment as evidenced by students will score 80% or higher on the comprehensive assessment performance evaluation.
+Summarize findings from the collection of subjective and objective data as evidenced by students will score 80% or higher on the comprehensive assessment performance evaluation.
+Recognize the use of the nursing process and the holistic model in the assessment, analysis, planning, implementation, and evaluation of nursing care for clients as evidenced by students will earn 60% or higher on exam questions related to the nursing process.
+Demonstrate the principles of medication administration safety as evidenced by students successfully completing the medication administration checkoff.
+Apply judgements in practice, substantiated with evidence, that integrate nursing science in the provision of safe, quality care and that promote the health of clients within a family and community context.
 (Patient-centeredness, holism, ethics) as evidenced by students will achieve 70% or higher on the ATI Safe Dosage Module assignment.
 Implement critical thinking in the use of the nursing process and the holistic model to assess, analyze, plan, implement, and evaluate nursing care for client as evidenced by 70% of students will satisfactorily complete a care plan on a client.
 Integrate the use of the nursing process and the holistic model to assess, analyze, plan, implement, evaluate and revise care for clients as evidenced by 80% of students will utilize the nursing process and achieve a satisfactory grade on the CPET.
 Prioritize holistic-centered care using the nursing process, evidence-based practice and critical thinking skills as evidenced by 100% of students will score an 80% or higher on the Priority Setting in Nursing section on the ATI Proctored exit exam.
 Generate safe and effective patient centered care using the nursing process as evidenced students will obtain 80% or higher on the Safety, Infection Control, and Patient-Centered Care sections on the ATI Proctored exit exam.